Questions & Answers

 Maybe you’ve seen some of our plays, are interested in theatre, or just want to get involved with a fun group of people.
 Even if you have no ambitions to become an actor or actress and can’t even see yourself on stage: if you have an interest in theatre and the English language, there is plenty to do off stage as well.

-Whilst the majority of our members are currently students of the FAU, this is not a requirement.
+Whilst the majority of our members are currently studying at the FAU, this is not a requirement.

-We usually rehearse Mondays to Thursdays from 8 – 10.30 pm in front of the Audimax in the main university building, Bismarckstraße 1, in Erlangen.
+We usually rehearse Mondays to Thursdays from 8 – 10.30 pm.
 For most of the semester only the director need be present for every rehearsal.
-Principal actors usually have to rehearse on 2 – 3 evenings while smaller parts may require only one rehearsal per week.
-The weeks before the performances, however, demands a very large time commitment from all those involved, so please bear this in mind before committing to a part.
+Principal actors usually have to rehearse on 2 or 3 evenings püer week, while smaller parts may require only one rehearsal per week.
+The weeks before the performances, however, demands a very large time commitment from all those involved, so if you are offered a part in a play, please bear this in mind before committing.

 Introductory meetings are held in the first teaching week of each semester (usually mid-April for the summer production and mid-October for the winter production) where you can find out more about what possibilities there are and tell us how you would like to be involved.